DataConservancy/dc-packaging-spec/src/site/markdown/dc-bagit-profile-1.0.md

 <a name="#2.2.4"/>
 ### 2.2.4 Reserved metadata names and cardinality

-This profile adds cardinality constraints on the reserved metadata names in BagIt §2.2.2:
+This profile adds cardinality constraints on the reserved metadata names in [BagIt §2.2.2][bagit-222]:

     Source-Organization: minOccurs=0, maxOccurs=unlimited
     Organization-Address: minOccurs=0, maxOccurs=unlimited